 Kratos Lands US$1.4 Billion Pentagon Deal for Hypersonic Tests

-The Pentagon has selected Kratos to lead the second phase of its multi-service Advanced Capability Hypersonic Test Bed (MACH-TB) program, giving the defense company a contract valued at up to $1.45 billion.
-This five-year agreement aims to enhance hypersonic flight testing, aiming to fill important gaps in the U.S. Department of Defense’s (DoD) hypersonic development efforts.
+The Pentagon has chosen Kratos to run the second phase of its Advanced Capability Hypersonic Test Bed (MACH-TB) program, which is worth up to $1.45 billion to the defense company.
+This five-year deal is meant to improve hypersonic flight testing and fill in important gaps in the U.S. Department of Defense’s (DoD) work on hypersonic technology.

 Advantages of MACH-TB 2.0